 Budgeting isn’t always fun, but it is a necessary evil in planning out your combined finances.
 Since there is no “right” way to budget, how you set it up is entirely up to you.
 Just make sure you are planning for long-term savings, short-term savings, and have designated spendings for living within your means of income.
 Setting up a budget is one of the hardest things a couple can do—consider seeking out professional help for this process.

 This one might be obvious, but important to mention.
 Couples need both short and long-term goals.

 Short-term goals are anything you would like to accomplish within two years or less.
 Things like travel, upgrading your apartment, having a kid, or buying a home.
-Consider setting up a separate savings account for each short-term goal to make allocating money to those funds easier.
+Consider setting up a separate saving account for each short-term goal to make allocating money to those funds easier.

 Long-term planning is anything farther out than 2 years.
 Maybe you want to put your kids through private school or college, buy a vacation home, retire when you’re 50, or care for aging parents.
 This is where investing comes in.
 You’ll want your money to work harder for you since these goals are farther out.

 According to the Federal Reserve’s Survey of Consumer Finances, the average American carries around $133,000 in debt.
 Most of us have it, nobody likes it.
 That being said, debt is an issue that demands to be dealt with.
 Talk with your spouse about your approach to debt and how you plan to pay it off.
 Some couples view any debt as household debt—meaning, if either person brought debt into the marriage, household funds are used to pay it off.
 Whichever method you decide on, here are some helpful guidelines: